 Barbusse had always considered himself a socialist and he became excited by the Russian Revolution.
-He first spent time Moscow in 1918, marrying a Russian woman and joining the Bolshevik Party.
+He first spent time in Moscow in 1918, where he marriec a Russian woman and joined the Bolshevik Party.
 He would split his time between Russia and France for the rest of his life.

 He wrote other novels after the war, but none were as successful as Le feu.
 He became a prominent member of the French Communist Party and participated in the international peace movement.
 He was a friend of Albert Einstein and the two of them kept up a lively correspondence.
 He was also a keen proponent of the invented language Esperanto.